Thursday, January 30, 2025

 52 Ancestors Week 1: In the Beginning

-From Amy Johnson Crow: This week’s theme is “In the Beginning.”
+This week’s theme is “In the Beginning.”
 Who was the first person you wanted to find when you started your genealogy journey?

 My Uncle Drex was the family historian on my mom's side.
 This was back in the days before computers and Post-it notes.
 Before he passed away, he gave me the notes he had left—most of them were lost during moves with his last wife—and asked that I carry on the family genealogy.
 I smile as I remember his deep voice saying those words.
 He had a rich, resonant voice and sang in the family band.